[Feature] How a women's revolution is testing Belarus dictator

 Authorities arrested at least 7,000 people and beat and tortured prisoners.

-At least four protesters were killed and dozens are still missing, with human rights activists fearing the that the real number of fatalities could be higher.
+At least four protesters were killed and dozens are still missing, with human rights activists fearing that the real number of fatalities could be higher.

 Videos have been published of police savagely beating women.